Wright, D'Arnaud Lead Braves to Sweep Marlins, Reach NLCS

+They are one shutout shy of tying the MLB record for most in a postseason set by the 2016 Indians over 15 games.

+“It’s pretty cool to have that many shutouts, and it points to how good we've been as a staff," the 25-year-old Wright said, perhaps not fully grasping the team's place in history.

-Atlanta had lost eight straight Division Series, including in each of the previous two seasons, before outscoríng the Marlins 18-5, including 11-0 in the final two games.
-The Braves are 5-0 with a 0.92 ERA in the postseason, allowing five runs in 49 innings.
+Atlanta had lost eight straight Division Series, including in each of the previous two seasons, before outscoring the Marlins 18-5, including 11-0 in the final two games.
+The Braves are 5-0 with a 0.92 ERA in the postseason, allowing five runs in 49 innings after ranking 15th in the majors in the regular season with a 4.41 ERA.

+The staff has fanned 59 batters and walked nine with just 30 hits in the postseason.

 There were only a few scattered cheers as the Braves wrapped up the series in an almost empty Minute Maid Park, where the only fans allowed were players’ friends and families.

 They will play the Los Angeles Dodgers or San Diego in the NLCS starting Monday in Arlington, Texas.
-They had not advanced to the NLCS since they were led by Chipper Jones, Greg Maddux, Tom Glavine and John Smoltz, a team managed by Bobby Cox.
+They had not advanced to the NLCS since they were led by Chipper Jones and the Big Three pitchers, a team managed by Bobby Cox.

-Wright (1-0) was sharp despite not pitching since Sept.
-25, allowing three hits and walking two with a career-high seven strikeouts.
-A.J.
-Minter, Jacob Webb and Shane Greene finished the five-hitter to give the Braves four shutouts in five playoff games.

-They’re the second team in history to throw four shutouts in the first five playoff games, joining the 1905 New York Giants.
+First baseman Freddie Freeman, who has spent his entire 11-year career with the Braves, understands more than most what finally returning to the Championship Series means.

+“A lot of these guys don't know much of the history in that clubhouse but now we get to start our own and hopefully it's a good run for us," Freeman said.

-Travis d’Arnaud doubled twice, with the first one driving in two runs in Atlanta’s big third inning.
-The veteran catcher, who bounced around three teams in a tough 2019, helped steady Atlanta’s young starters, was 6 for 10 with three doubles, two home runs and seven RBIs in the sweep.
+D’Arnaud doubled twice, with the first one driving in two runs in Atlanta’s big third inning.
+The veteran, who bounced around three teams in a tough 2019, helped steady Atlanta’s young starters, was 6 for 10 with three doubles, two home runs and seven RBIs in the sweep.

 Rookie Sixto Sánchez (0-1) walked Ronald Acuña Jr. to start the third, and Acuña stole second before advancing to third on a single by Freddie Freeman.
 Marcell Ozuna laced a single that scored Acuña.